Pripyat: Safety

 A concern is whether it is safe to visit Pripyat and its surroundings.
 The Zone of Alienation is considered relatively safe to visit, and several Ukrainian companies offer guided tours around the area.
 In most places within the city, the level of radiation does not exceed an equivalent dose of 1 μSv (one microsievert) per hour.

+Unrelated to the 1986 nuclear disaster, but still very much a safety concern, is the ongoing Russian invasion of Ukraine; Russian forces briefly occupied the Chernobyl area in 2022, before being forced out again by the Armed Forces of Ukraine.

 Climate

 The climate of Pripyat is designated as Dfb (Warm-summer humid continental climate) on the Köppen Climate Classification System.